2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

 2. [Changing how `.pyc` files are kept in images](https://github.com/pangeo-data/pangeo-docker-images/pull/426) was work we did as a result of a support ticket investigating spawn timeout issues in the [LEAP](https://leap.columbia.edu/) hub.
 3. [Adding landing pages functionality to Jupyter Book and MyST](https://github.com/jupyter-book/myst-theme/pull/531) was work we did to support member communities like [CryoCloud](https://cryointhecloud.org) and [Project Pythia](https://cookbooks.projectpythia.org/).

 The fact that these are open source contributions is *incidental*.
-We are making open source contributions, but we are _primarily_ doing this work to deliver value to _our community network_.
+We are _primarily_ doing this work to deliver value to _our community network_.

-### How 2i2c wants to plan team work around stakeholder-led contributions
+### We plan Directed Contributions according to our roadmap and member feedback

-Stakeholder-led contributions naturally align with 2i2c's overall goals and strategy, so we can re-use our pre-existing product processes for planning and delivering on them.
+Directed Contributions naturally align with 2i2c's overall goals and strategy, so we use our [product processes](https://compass.2i2c.org/product-and-services/) for planning and delivering on them.
 However, we also want to provide transparency to upstream communities so that they understand who is driving the contributions that we're making.

-With that in mind, here are a few ways that stakeholder-led contributions relate to our practices:
+With that in mind, here are a few ways that Directed Contributions relate to our practices:

-- Stakeholder-led contributions should be defined by our product roadmap and prioritization processes.
+- Directed Contributions should be defined by our product roadmap and prioritization processes.
-- We should allocate engineering time to making these upstream contributions as part of our product lifecycle, and consider the extra coordination and communication work needed to work at the pace of the upstream community.
+- We allocate engineering time for these upstream contributions as part of our product lifecycle, _including the extra coordination and communication work needed to work at the pace of the upstream community_.
-- We should cross-link 2i2c product initiatives to upstream issues and pull-requests wherever we can to provide transparency about why we're making a contribution.
+- We cross-link 2i2c product initiatives to upstream issues and pull-requests wherever we can to provide transparency about why we're making a contribution.
+- We communicate this work via our blog so that 2i2c's member communities know about the contributions we've made on their behalf.

-## What is an upstream-led open source contribution?
+## Foundational Contributions support a healthy open source community

 However, contributions can't always be driven by a stakeholder's needs or the open source team will not have an identity or support structure of its own.
 Here's another excerpt from our value proposition:

 > We need infrastructure services that are driven by community needs and values, that follow the same open source science practices we wish to see in others, and that believe in the power of shared community resources and knowledge.

 Being a "healthy upstream citizen" is core to 2i2c's mission, and is also a way to help communities we rely on remain healthy.
-This means that we need to allow some of our contributions be _upstream-led_ rather than _stakeholder-led_.
+Some of our contributions should be _Foundational_ rather than _Directed_.
 This means doing things that keep the overall ecosystem healthy even if it does not *directly* address a specific member community need.
 The *presence* of a healthy open source ecosystem is a value to our member communities in-and-of itself.

-Defining "upstream-led" needs is often difficult, because open source teams tend to have less structure and formally-stated goals and needs than most organizations.
-In 2i2c's case, we focus our upstream-led contributions around *maintaining the health of the open source ecosystem*.
+Defining "Foundational" needs is difficult, because open source teams tend to have less structure and formally-stated goals and needs than most organizations.
+In 2i2c's case, we focus our Foundational Contributions around *maintaining the health of the open source ecosystem*.

 It includes things like:

+1. Grow and guide new contributors to grow team capacity
 1. Help making releases
-2. Provide code review
+1. Provide code review
-3. Help onboard new contributors to the project
+1. Help onboard new contributors to the project
-4. Fix broken CI
+1. Fix broken CI
-5. Write documentation and tutorials
+1. Write documentation and tutorials
-6. Manage and run meetings
+1. Manage and run meetings
-7. Align open source teams on goals and strategy
+1. Align open source teams on goals and strategy

 However, the real point is that these actions need to be driven by _the upstream project's goals and needs_, not by 2i2c's needs.

-Here are a few common examples of contributions that are _not considered_ upstream-led for our team:
+Here are a few common examples of contributions that are _not considered_ Foundational for our team:

 1. Opening a PR to add a major feature to an upstream project.
 2. Creating a brand new project in an open source organization in order to scratch your own itch.
 3. Engaging in reactive open-source work that isn't driven by a clear strategy or goal (e.g., randomly responding to the last few GitHub issue comments you happened to notice)

-### How 2i2c plans work around upstream-led contributions
+### We plan Foundational Contributions alongside our engineering roadmap

-Upstream-led contributions are important to 2i2c both for strategic and tactical reasons.
+Foundational Contributions are important to 2i2c both for strategic and tactical reasons.
 However, when left as unstructured time (as we have historically), it runs into all the problems of unstructured work - it happens in non-strategic ways, it isn't evenly balanced across team members, it is more or less accessible depending on your personal comfort level and skills, etc.

-With that in mind, here are a few ways that upstream-led contributions relate to our practices:
+With that in mind, here are a few ways that Foundational Contributions relate to our practices:

-- We need to _own upstream-led contributions as a team_, rather than asking individuals to identify and do this work on their own.
+- We need to _own Foundational Contributions as a team_, rather than asking individuals to identify and do this work on their own.
 - We need to define team _goals_ and _strategy_ to define the impact we want to have, and what kind of work leads to that impact.
-- We need a team system for identifying and prioritizing the most impactful upstream-led contributions to perform.
+- We need a team system for identifying and prioritizing the most impactful Foundational Contributions to perform.
-- This system must spread the responsibility of upstream-led contributions across our whole product team.
+- This system must spread the responsibility of Foundational Contributions across our whole product team.
 - It means we need to give people support and training to do this effectively.
 For example, helping team members grow into roles that involve upstream work, rotating certain types of contributions across team members, etc.
 - If a team member does significant upstream contribution work _outside_ of this system, it'll be on "their own" time rather than on 2i2c time.